 What is Tournament Beta?

-Pysonix have not yet mentioned all the information about it.
+Pysonix has not yet mentioned all the information about it.
 However, they have told us bits and also brought out a trailer video to keep everyone excited which you can watch below:

 How to Play the Tournament Beta